-- For the two 5-shot series, the Range Officer will command FOR THE FIRST/NEXT COMPETITION SERIES...LOAD. - After a 5-second delay to give Finalists time to load and get into their firing positions, the Range Officer will command START. - 250 seconds after the START command, or after all athletes have fired five shots, the Range Officer will command STOP. - d) After the STOP command, the Range Officer or Announcer will give brief commentary about the current rankings (announcing all shot values should not be done).
+- For the two 5-shot series, the Range Officer will command FOR THE FIRST/NEXT COMPETITION SERIES...LOAD. - b) After a 5-second delay to give Finalists time to load and get into their firing positions, the Range Officer will command START. - 250 seconds after the START command, or after all athletes have fired five shots, the Range Officer will command STOP. - d) After the STOP command, the Range Officer or Announcer will give brief commentary about the current rankings (announcing all shot values should not be done).

-10.5.4 ISSF Standing Final Single Shot Procedure
+10.5.4 Standing Start-from-Zero Final Single Shot Procedure